 Plot: In New York City, a young man searches for the “master” to obtain the final level of martial arts mastery known as the glow.
 Along the way, he must fight an evil martial arts expert and rescue a beautiful singer from an obsessed music promoter.

-The Last Dragon is such an 80’s film and even today it remains a helluva lot of fun.
-The best thing about it is the over the top characters, especially the scene stealing villain Sho’nuff AKA The Shogun of Harlem, played by the late great Julius Carry.
-He eats up the screen and manages to be funny, but also intimidating at the same time.
+The Last Dragon is such a wonderfully 80’s film and even today it remains endlessly entertaining and just pure fun.
+I love the over the top characters, especially the scene stealing villain Sho’nuff AKA The Shogun of Harlem, played by the late great Julius Carry; he eats up the screen and manages to be funny, but also intimidating at the same time.

 Leroy’s nickname is “Bruce Leroy” due to him being an obsessive Bruce Lee fan and this really makes the film feel like an homage to Bruce, with lots of references to Enter the Dragon.